Graham Hancock: Magicians of the Gods (2015)

 St. Martin's Press published Magicians of the Gods: The Forgotten Wisdom of Earth's Lost Civilization in 2015.
-In Magicians of the Gods: The Forgotten Wisdom of Earth's Lost Civilization (2015), Hancock revisits his Ice Age civilization hypothesis and links it to a proposed Younger Dryas impact event that he argues purged the planet of advanced survivors.
+In it Hancock revisits his Ice Age civilisation hypothesis and links it to a proposed Younger Dryas impact event that he argues purged the planet of advanced survivors.
 He interprets ancient monuments as repositories of encoded warnings from that culture.
 Kirkus Reviews dismissed the sequel as "for the Art Bell addict" and "risible and sure to sell."
-Michael Taube of the Washington Times called it a "creative fairytale" even as he acknowledged its popularity.
-Geologist Marc J. Defant argued that Hancock constructs "a narrative on conjecture and selective evidence" and that the Younger Dryas impact claim does not substantiate his global conclusions.
+Michael Taube of The Washington Times called it a "creative fairytale" even as he acknowledged its popularity.
+The geologist Marc J. Defant argued that Hancock constructs "a narrative on conjecture and selective evidence" and that the Younger Dryas impact claim does not substantiate his global conclusions.

 Television and media

 Beginning in the 1990s, Hancock also fronted television documentaries that promoted his pseudoarchaeological claims.
 He appeared in The Mysterious Origins of Man (1996), wrote and presented Underworld: Flooded Kingdoms of the Ice Age (2002), and hosted Quest for the Lost Civilization (1998).
-In 2022 he presented Ancient Apocalypse, a widely viewed Netflix documentary series that critics and archaeologists condemned as pseudoscience.
+In 2022 he presented Ancient Apocalypse, a widely viewed Netflix documentary series which critics and archaeologists condemned as pseudoscience.

 Ancient Apocalypse & The Americas (2022-2024)

 Hancock's theories are the basis of Ancient Apocalypse, a 2022 documentary series produced by Netflix, where Hancock's son Sean is "senior manager of unscripted originals".
-In the series, Hancock outlines his long-held belief that there was an advanced civilization during the last ice age, that it was destroyed following comet impacts around 12,000 years ago, and that its survivors introduced agriculture, monumental architecture, and astronomy to hunter-gatherers around the world.
+In the series, Hancock outlines his long-held belief that there was an advanced civilisation during the last ice age, that it was destroyed following comet impacts around 12,000 years ago, and that its survivors introduced agriculture, monumental architecture, and astronomy to hunter-gatherers around the world.
 He attempts to show how several ancient monuments and natural features are evidence of this, and he repeatedly claims that archaeologists are ignoring or covering up this alleged evidence.

-Archaeologists and other experts say that the series presents pseudoscientific claims that lack evidence, cherry picks, and fails to present counter-evidence.
-Other commentators criticized the series for unfounded accusations that "mainstream archaeology" conspires against Hancock's ideas.
+Archaeologists and other experts reject the claims made in the series as pseudoscience relying on cherry picked or scant evidence and alledge that the series fails to present counter-evidence.
+Other commentators criticised the series for unfounded accusations that "mainstream archaeology" conspires against Hancock's ideas.
 Archaeologists linked Hancock's claims to "white supremacist" ideologies from the 19th century, which they say are insulting to the ancestors of indigenous peoples who built the monuments.
 A Maltese archaeologist who appeared in an episode said her interview had been manipulated.
 The Society for American Archaeology (SAA) objected to the classification of the series as a documentary and asked Netflix to relabel it as science fiction.
-The SAA argued that the show vilifies archaeologists with aggressive rhetoric, draws on theories associated with racist white supremacist ideologies, harms Indigenous peoples, emboldens extremists, and offers no archaeological evidence for an "advanced, global Ice Age civilization".
+The SAA argued that the show vilifies archaeologists with aggressive rhetoric, draws on theories associated with racist white supremacist ideologies, harms indigenous peoples, emboldens extremists, and offers no archaeological evidence for an "advanced, global Ice Age civilization".